 John Marrant, was born June 15, 1755 in New York City.
 He converted to Christianity at 13 and his family did not agree with his new religion, so he left home – wandering to find a place and was rescued by a Native American hunter.
 The tribe sentenced him to die, but his prayers and sermons reached their hearts and they spared his life.
 He lived among the Native Americans many converted.
 He was only 14 years old when he began this ministry.

 In 1789 while in Boston, Marrant preached one of his few sermons that has been preserved on the equality of all men before God.
 His stay in Boston and his preaching on the dignity of all men infuriated some people and Marrant lived amidst death threats and mobs.
-He became Chaplain of He left for England in 1790 and died in 1791 at the age of only thirty-six.
+He travel to London in 1790 and died in 1791 at the age of only thirty-six.

 Marrant authored three books.
 They were often transcribed by white writers and resold with no financial benefit to Marrant.